jina-ai/langchain-serve/README.md

 | List all apps on Jina AI Cloud | `lc-serve list` |
 | Remove app on Jina AI Cloud | `lc-serve remove <app-id>` |

-### Configurations
+## Configurations

-For JCloud deployment, you can fine-tune your application by providing a YAML configuration file using the `--config` option.
+For JCloud deployment, you can configure your application infrastructure by providing a YAML configuration file using the `--config` option.
 The supported configurations are:

   - Instance type (`instance`), as defined by [Jina AI Cloud](https://docs.jina.ai/concepts/jcloud/configuration/#cpu-tiers).
-  - Minimum number of replicas for the autoscaled instance (`autoscale_min`).
+  - Minimum number of replicas for your application (`autoscale_min`).
+Setting it 0 enables [serverless](https://en.wikipedia.org/wiki/Serverless_computing).

 For example: